-The board of directors at all time places utmost significance in transparent processes for director nomination and selection, as well as in maintaining independency of the board of directors so as each of the director will be independently express their opinion to support the decisions to be made to the board of directors.
-During the year 2022, the Company has implemented the followings:
+The board of directors at all time places utmost significance in transparent processes for director nomination and selection, as well as in maintaining independency of the board of directors so as each of the director will be independently express their opinion on all matters considering at the board of directors.
+During the year 2023, the Company has implemented the followings:

-Strengthen Board Effectiveness
+• Strengthen Board Effectiveness

-The Company views the structure and composition of the board of directors as the topmost importance, particularly the board diversity which would be crucial factor for strategic planning and business operations of the Company.
+The Company views the structure and composition of the board of directors as the topmost importance, particularly the board diversity by genders and skill sets, which would be crucial factor for strategic planning and business operations of the Company.
 The Company as well trust in the independent directors of the Company to independently express their opinion on all subject matters proposed and recommended to the board of directors to assure equality of treatment to all stakeholders of the Company especially our minority shareholders.